Skip to site navigation Skip to main content Skip to footer site map

 If you are a Veteran or know a Veteran who is experiencing any of these signs, know that you are not alone and that help is available.

-Some people, including some Veterans, hurt themselves and don’t intend to die, but are attempting to “feel” something or “punish” themselves.
+Some people, including some Veterans, hurt themselves and don’t intend to die, but are attempting to feel something or punish themselves.
 This, too, is risky behavior, and help is available.
 Never hesitate to talk to someone about these issues or to contact the Veterans Crisis Line if you need to talk to someone immediately.

 If you are a Veteran or know a Veteran who is having thoughts of suicide, you should talk to someone right away.
 Your family and friends may already know that you’re having a tough time.
 You may want to turn to them and let them know what you’re feeling and thinking.